justusip/termimon/README.md

 - This feature fulfills the requirement of Generation of random game sets or events, File input/output, and Program code in multiple files.

 ### Gameplay system
+- Turn-based battle system for the Pokemon fight.
 - Actual damage dealt with by the enemies is dynamic and will be affected by a random percentage (e.g. +5% / -5%).
-- Buffs, debuffs, and critical rates will be implemented into the game.
-The effects of various buffs and debuffs are randomized.
 - These features fulfill the requirement of Generation of random game sets or events.

 ### Inventory System
-- Items purchased from the stores can be stored inside the inventory system.
+- Pokeballs that are used to capture Pokemons can be stored inside the inventory system.
-- Attributes such as durability and damage can also be stored per item.
+- Attributes such as health, damage and experience points (XP) will be stored individually for each Pokemon.
 - This feature fulfills the requirement of Data structures for storing game status.

 ### Game Saving/Loading System
-- The game’s current state including the player’s progress and status such as health and experience can be saved into an external file.
-It can then be retrieved next time the game starts.
+- The game’s current state including the player’s progress and Pokemon status such as health and XP will be saved into an external file.
 - Different saving slots are available such that the players can restart the adventure without losing previous data.
 - malloc(), free() and delete() keywords will be used when handling data structures like plot dialogue and damage output.
 - This feature fulfills the requirement of Data structures for storing game status, Use of dynamic memory management and File input/output.